-- Via the router, you can even run Mullvad on devices that have no support for OpenVPN.
+- Via the router, you can even run Mullvad on connected devices that have no support for OpenVPN.

 - A router is designed for routing, naturally, and is not disturbed by other programs and settings like a program in a computer might be.
 It works well and is stable.

 Running OpenVPN on a router is demanding.
 On a router with a 400mhz ARM CPU, you can expect performance around 7–10Mbps.
 It scales relatively linearly, so on a router with 1.6Ghz ARM CPU we would expect performance around 30–35 Mbps.

 For other speed-related questions, please read our Speed Guide.